 Marblehead High School has the responsibility to transport all athletes to and from all games.
-Student athletes must go with the team from portal-to-portal.
+Student-athletes must go with the team from portal-to-portal.

-To be released from this obligation, a "Portal-to-Portal Release" form must be on file with the head coach and Athletic Department before the trip begins.
+To be released from this obligation, a "Athletics Transportation" form must be on file with the head coach and Athletic Department before the trip begins.
 The party that releases you must be a parent or legal guardian.
-Portal-to-Portal Release forms are available on the Marblehead Athletics homepage.
+Athletic Transportation forms are available on the Marblehead Athletics homepage.

 If a student cannot make departure time, he/she will not attend that game.
-Private vehicles are not permitted for transporting students to games unless a Portal to Portal Release Form is in effect.
+Private vehicles are not permitted for transporting students to games unless a Athletics Transportation Form is in effect.